precice/precice.github.io/content/docs/installation/building-from-source/installation-source-installation.md

 This will attempt to build our C++ example program against the **installed version** of the library.
 This is commonly known as _the smoke test_.

+Alternatively, run `precice-version` in a terminal (see [built-in tooling](tooling-builtin.html#precice-version)), to see which version is being picked up at runtime.

 ## Next steps

 If you chose a system directory as installation prefix, then this concludes the preCICE installation and you should have a working installation of preCICE on your system.